Bourbon Street Shots

 Andrew can be reached at andrew @ the URL of this site or at @DruProductions.

-Michael Pellissier is a graduate student at Millsaps College, in Jackson, Mississippi.
-He is studying to get his MBA and is also preparing for his first actuarial test.
+Michael Pellissier is a MBA graduate of Millsaps College, in Jackson, Mississippi.
+He is studying to be an actuary, has passed his first actuarial exam, and is preparing for his second.
 He was born in New Orleans, Louisiana, but was forced to move to the quiet town of Mandeville as a 4 year old because his celebrity following in New Orleans became too much for his family to handle.
 He spent his high school days at St. Paul’s School and played in the soccer state finals his junior year and the semi-finals in his senior year.
 He was unable to capture that elusive title, and after Skip Bayless said he didn’t have the “clutch gene,” Michael decided to hang up his cleats and go to LSU.
 After 2 years, Michael decided to play soccer again, and, ignoring lucrative offers from Chelsea and Manchester United, he decided to transfer to Millsaps College, where he scored in his debut.
 The announcer mispronounced his name after the goal, so he decided goals were overrated, and he devoted the rest of his career to becoming an out of shape midfielder.
 He has been a diehard New Orleans basketball fan since 2008, co-founded Big Easy Sports Talk in 2012, and started writing for Bourbon Street Shots in February of 2013.

-Michael can be reached at pell @ the URL of this site or at @palochak.
+Michael can be reached at pell @ the URL of this site or at @MikePellissier.

 Nick Lewellen is a recent college graduate and graduate school hopeful.
 He began writing on all things related to sports for his college newspaper but was asked to relinquish his duties over an argument with an editor about the phrase, “He is a real turd in a punch bowl.”
 Shortly losing that argument, he started writing for Bourbon Street Shots, where the toilet humor standards are understandably more relaxed.
 A New Orleans sports fan his entire life, Nick started following the Pelicans back when the Hornets first moved to New Orleans.
 Before that he was a huge Dirk Nowitzki fan, which really helped get conversations going when he spent a year living in Germany and Austria.